visrobis/dashboard-booking-management/README.md

 - Create new bookings using the "Create Booking" button.
 - View a list of all bookings with pagination controls.
 - Edit or delete existing bookings using the available action buttons.

+## Contribution
+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page.

+License
+This project is licensed under the MIT License.

+Author
+Elvis Robis
+Portfolio | Email